siddjain24/END2.0-Assignment-2/README.md

 ![myimage-alt-tag](LR-Total_loss.JPG)

-### In our case as the #epochs were very less and data was quite simple to see the above patter which happens in actual scenario
+### In our case as the #epochs were very less and data was quite simple to see the above pattern which happens in actual scenario